Starcounter/Docs/docs/topic-guides/blendable-web-apps/uniform-design-system.md

 The CSS reset is implicitly loaded for any blendable web app by the Starcounter app shell, so there is no need to load it explicitly in the views.

 To use the patterns and components, you must import them explicitly.
 They are used in the shadow root of the view container by wrapping distributed native HTML5 elements.
-That allows to serve real progressive enhancement, and what is crucial for a system of blended apps: keep app content's markup semantic and unopinionated, giving solution owner a way to apply own opinion on top of functional elements without changing of the app source code.
+That allows to serve real progressive enhancement, and what is crucial for a system of blended apps: keep app content's markup semantic and unopinionated, giving solution owner a way to apply own opinion without changing the app source code.

 The names of the CSS custom properties, CSS classes, and custom elements have a `uni-` prefix.